• Events and Webinars

 Why is this a threat to organizations?

-• Increased Credibility: When a phishing email appears to come from within the organization or a trusted service provider or partner, employees are more likely to trust and act on it without hesitation.
+• Increased credibility: When a phishing email appears to come from within the organization or a trusted service provider, employees are more likely to trust and act on it without hesitation.

-An email might claim an important update regarding the company’s benefits program.
-Once scanned, the QR code in the email redirects the employee to a fake login page that looks exactly like the company’s HR portal.
+An email might claim there’s an important update regarding the company’s benefits program.
+Once scanned, the QR code redirects the employee to a fake login page that looks exactly like the company’s HR portal.
 The employee, thinking it is a legitimate request, enters their credentials, which are then harvested by the attackers.

 Public Places